 • New credit: 10%

-Wondering what these all actually mean?
+Wondering what those terms mean?
 Let’s break it down:

-• Credit mix considers the variety of your debt—do you have primarily credit card debt?
-Do you carry student loan debt, or have a mortgage?
-A desirable mix is having a combination of revolving debt (lines of credit, credit cards) and installment debt (loans with fixed repayment terms like student loans or car loans.)
+Credit mix considers the variety of your debt — is it primarily credit card debt?
+Do you carry student loan debt or have a mortgage?
+A desirable mix is a combination of revolving debt (lines of credit, credit cards) and installment debt (loans with fixed repayment terms like student loans and car loans).

 How’s Your Credit?

-After your credit score is calculated, where it falls on the scoring table determines how “good” your credit is.
-So, here’s a breakdown of the credit rating scale according to FICO standards.
+Where your credit score falls on the scoring table determines how “good” your credit is.
+Here’s a breakdown of the credit rating scale according to FICO standards.

 • Exceptional: 800-850